rockman007372/Obsidian-Vault/GEX1015 Lecture 1 - Introduction.md

 - Is it morally right to save one person to save more people?
 - If theres a god, why do so many bad things happen?
 - Do we really have free will?
 Or is it just an illusion?
 - What is the relationship between mind and brain?
-Could computers have a mind? [[UTS2100 Week 5 Seminar]]
+Could computers have a mind? [[UTS2100 Week 5 Seminar - Machine Intelligence]]
 - Do we live in a computer simulation :)
 - What is the definition of art?
 - Do reading next week: "The experience machine"